Uarale/Visualising-Nobel-Prize-Winners/README.md

 # Visualising the history of nobel prize winners

 ## Project Overview
 The Nobel Prize has been among the most prestigious international awards since 1901.
 Each year, awards are bestowed in chemistry, literature, physics, physiology or medicine, economics, and peace.
-In addition to the honor, prestige, and substantial prize money, the recipient also receives a gold medal featuring an image of Alfred Nobel (1833 - 1896), the founder of the prize.
+In addition to the honor, prestige, and substantial prize money, the recipient also receives a gold medal featuring an image of Alfred Nobel, the founder of the prize.

 This project utilizes a comprehensive dataset from the Nobel Prize API, recovered through DataCamp.com, documenting all prize winners from the inception of the awards in 1901 up until 2019.